btclib-org/btclib/regtest-lab/windows.md

     > SET PATH=%PATH%;c:\your\bitcoinfolder\bin
     > ECHO %PATH%
     ```
-4. open a command prompt window (with the `c:\your\bitcoinfolder\bin` augmented PATH) and start the Bitcoin Core GUI in regtest mode:
+4. open a command prompt window (with the `c:\your\bitcoinfolder\bin` augmented PATH) and start the Bitcoin Core GUI+deamon in regtest mode:
    ```
    > bitcoinqt -regtest -addresstype=bech32 -walletrbf=1 -server -rpcallowip=127.0.0.1
    ```